-Non IEEE 802 standards also exist and can be found in IEC website [23].
+9 Non IEEE 802 standards also exist and can be found in IEC website [23].

 TSN defines standard L2 technology to provide deterministic capability on IEEE 802.1Q bridged networks.
-It guarantees end-to-end QoS for the real-time applications with bounded latency, minimized jitter, and high reliability.
-Industries like automotive, industrial and professional audio comprised by multiple network devices will benefit from deterministic connectivity and optimization over Ethernet wires.
+It guarantees end-to-end QoS for the real-time applications with bounded latency,

-- 1 Future industrial wireless communications will take advantage of this infrastructure.
-The - 2 wired/wireless integrated networks for future flexible factories IoT scenarios should be able to - 3 accommodate various applications with different end-to-end QoS requirements.
-These - 4 requirements can be guaranteed by closing the gaps within the following functions: - 5 End-to-end stream reservation in a wired/wireless integrated network - Wireless link redundancy for reliability and jitter improvement - 7 Adaptation to rapid changes in wireless environments - 8 Coordination among the wireless transmissions in the unlicensed bands
+- 1 minimized jitter, and high reliability.
+Industries like automotive, industrial and professional audio - 2 comprised by multiple network devices will benefit from deterministic connectivity and - 3 optimization over Ethernet wires. - 4 Future industrial wireless communications will take advantage of this infrastructure.
+The - 5 wired/wireless integrated networks for future flexible factories IoT scenarios should be able to - 6 accommodate various applications with different end-to-end QoS requirements.
+These - 7 requirements can be guaranteed by closing the gaps within the following functions: - End-to-end stream reservation in a wired/wireless integrated network - Wireless link redundancy for reliability and jitter improvement - 10 Adaptation to rapid changes in wireless environments - 11 Coordination among the wireless transmissions in the unlicensed bands

-9 Gaps analysis of existing standards and technologies for Flexible Factory network
+12 Gaps analysis of existing standards and technologies for Flexible Factory network

-- 10 End-to-end stream reservation in a wired/wireless integrated network - 11 Streams are used to describe the data communication between end stations with strict time - requirements.
-In 2010, the 'Audio/Video Bridging (predecessor of TSN) Task Group' standardized - 13 the Stream Reservation Protocol (SRP) as IEEE Std 802.1Q-2018 Clause 35, which was then - incorporated in the mainline IEEE 802.1Q standard. - 15 The protocol allows end stations to register their willingness to "Talk" or "Listen" to specific streams, - and it propagates that information through the network to reserve resources for the streams. - 17 Network bridges between the end stations maintain bandwidth reservation records when a Talker - and one or more Listeners register their intentions for the same stream over a network path with - sufficient bandwidth and other resources.
-SRP utilizes three signaling protocols from IEEE Std - 20 802.1Q-2018, MMRP (Clause 10.9), MVRP (Clause 11), MSRP (subclause 35.1), and the new Project - 21 P802.1Qdd on Resource Allocation Protocol to establish stream reservations across a bridged - 22 networkand MSRP (subclause 35.1), to establish stream reservations across a bridged network. - 23 IEEE 802.11aa specifies a set of enhancements to the original IEEE 802.11 MAC QoS functions that - 24 enables the transportation of AV streams with robustness and reliability over wireless shared - 25 medium.
-It defines the interworking with bridge networks to facilitate end-to-end stream - 26 reservations when one or more IEEE 802.11 wireless links are in between Talker and Listener. - 27 It is stated in Annex C.3 of IEEE Std 802.1Q that "From the bandwidth reservation standpoint, an - 28 IEEE 802.11 BSS network is modeled as a Bridge."
-As one of the essential advantages of SRP, it - 29 provides a single bandwidth reservation protocol across multiple media types of both wired and - 30 wireless.
+- 13 End-to-end stream reservation in a wired/wireless integrated network - 14 Streams are used to describe the data communication between end stations with strict time - requirements.
+In 2010, the 'Audio/Video Bridging (predecessor of TSN) Task Group' standardized - the Stream Reservation Protocol (SRP) as IEEE Std 802.1Q-2018 Clause 35, which was then - incorporated in the mainline IEEE 802.1Q standard. - 18 The protocol allows end stations to register their willingness to "Talk" or "Listen" to specific streams, - and it propagates that information through the network to reserve resources for the streams. - 20 Network bridges between the end stations maintain bandwidth reservation records when a Talker - and one or more Listeners register their intentions for the same stream over a network path with - 22 sufficient bandwidth and other resources.
+SRP utilizes three signaling protocols from IEEE Std - 23 802.1Q-2018, MMRP (Clause 10.9), MVRP (Clause 11), MSRP (subclause 35.1), and the new Project - 24 P802.1Qdd on Resource Allocation Protocol to establish stream reservations across a bridged - 25 network.

-- 31 The recently published standard, IEEE Std 802.1Qcc, specifies a set of large enhancements to SRP, - 32 introducing the concept of centralized configuration model with a centralized network controller - 33 (CNC).
-As shown in Figure 14, CNC is a new system level entity that may be capable of calculating - 34 the best possible solution for a set of predefined configuration and configure the bridges to meet - 35 those QoS demands conveyed through the User Network Interfaces (UNI).
-Within UNI, the - 36 attributes about traffic specifics and maximum latency are shared with the CNC for proper stream - 37 management in an end-to-end perspective.
+- 26 IEEE 802.11aa specifies a set of enhancements to the original IEEE 802.11 MAC QoS functions that - 27 enables the transportation of AV streams with robustness and reliability over wireless shared - 28 medium.
+It defines the interworking with bridge networks to facilitate end-to-end stream - 29 reservations when one or more IEEE 802.11 wireless links are in between Talker and Listener. - 30 It is stated in Annex C.3 of IEEE Std 802.1Q that "From the bandwidth reservation standpoint, an - 31 IEEE 802.11 BSS network is modeled as a Bridge."
+As one of the essential advantages of SRP, it - 32 provides a single bandwidth reservation protocol across multiple media types of both wired and - 33 wireless. - 34 The recently published standard, IEEE Std 802.1Qcc, specifies a set of large enhancements to SRP, - 35 introducing the concept of centralized configuration model with a centralized network controller - 36 (CNC).
+As shown in Figure 14, CNC is a new system level entity that may be capable of calculating - 37 the best possible solution for a set of predefined configuration and configure the bridges to meet - 38 those QoS demands conveyed through the User Network Interfaces (UNI).
+Within UNI, the - 39 attributes about traffic specifics and maximum latency are shared with the CNC for proper stream - 40 management in an end-to-end perspective.